ruuda/rcl/docs/type_number.md

 84 / 2
 ```

-Currently, division is supported only between integers that are multiples of one
+Currently, division is supported only when the result can be represented exactly.
-another.
 This limitation should be lifted in a future version.

 ## round

 ```rcl
 Number.round: (self: Number, n_decimals: Number) -> Number
 ```

+TODO: This function does not actually exist yet.

 Round the number to `n_decimals` decimal places.
 When `n_decimals` is 0, the
 result is an integer.
 When `n_decimals` is negative, this rounds to powers of 10.